 Wakulla Springs became a state park in 1986.

-- De Leon Springs — Named after the Spanish explorer who stumbled upon the State, De Leon Springs is testament to the horrors of war.
-In 1830s, a sugar cane mill was built in the area, but was destroyed in the Second Seminole War and the Civil War.
+- De Leon Springs — Named after the Spanish explorer who stumbled upon the State, De Leon Springs is a testament to the horrors of war.
+In the 1830s, a sugar cane mill was built in the area, but was destroyed in the Second Seminole War and the Civil War.

 Seeing its rich historical value, miller Peter Schwarze refurbished and restored the ramshackle mill to its old glory and became the modern-day attraction called The Old Spanish Sugar Mill Grill and Griddle House.

 Before this restoration, De Leon Springs featured a water-skiing elephant named Queenie, a cruise, and circus performances.

 Springs Converted into State Parks